Recently, I have been reflecting on the relationship between vulnerability and leadership, for two reasons, really:

 Two, observing Theresa May’s speech at the recent Tory party conference and our reaction to it.

-It is not my intention or wish to become embroiled in a discussion around politics, but I am curious to understand what this means about how we see leadership and what we expect from our leaders.
+It is not my intention or wish to become embroiled in a political discussion, but I am curious to understand what this means about how we see leadership and what we expect from our leaders.

 Do we expect too much or indeed too little from our leaders?